repp/BalancedGallery/README.md

             orientation: 'horizontal',          // 'horizontal' galleries are made of rows; 'vertical' galleries are made of columns; 'grid' galleries combine both
             padding: 5,                         // pixels between images
             shuffleUnorderedPartitions: true,   // unordered galleries tend to clump larger images at the beginning, this solves that issue at a slight performance cost
+			gridAspectRatio: 1,					// the aspect ratio with which the images are going to be displayed; only used for grid galleries
             widthDivisor: 4						// used to define idealHeight/idealWidth (when they aren't set) by dividing the elements container width by the given value;
 												// the bigger the widthDivisor value, the smaller the images get; on vertical galleries the value simply defines the number of columns
         };